maitrikjpatel/DevNotes/Front_End_Development.md

 category: "note"
 author: "Maitrik Patel"

-title: "Front End Development Notes"
+title: "Front End Development"
-description: "Description Here"
+description: "A user interface is like a joke.
+If you have to explain it, it’s not that good."

 role: "tools, development, design"